exercism/gnu-apl/README.md

 Pull requests should be focused on a single exercise, issue, or conceptually cohesive change.
 Please refer to Exercism's [pull request guidelines](https://github.com/exercism/docs/blob/master/contributing/pull-request-guidelines.md).

-Please follow the coding standards for GNU APL.
-(If there is a formatter for the track's language, add instructions for using it here.)

 ### Verifying Your Change

 Before submitting your pull request, you'll want to verify the changes in two ways: